rives-io/riv/docs/developing-cartridges.md

 rivemu -quiet -sdk -workspace -net -persist -it
 ```

-Notice the added `-net` here, this enables networking so you can install packages from internet.
+Notice the added `-net` here, this enables networking so you can install packages from the internet.
 Notice we also added the `-persist` option,
 this will make changes to the SDK persist, even when you exit the machine.
 Up until now all changes were in the machine root filesystem were being
 discarded.

-Now lets execute `apk update` to update the Alpine Linux package list,
+Now `apk add nim` to install Nim compiler,
+this will download and install Nim using Alpine Linux package manager,
-then `apk add nim` to install Nim compiler, and then test it with `nim -v`, here is the session output:
+and then test it with `nim -v`, here is the session output:

 ```sh
 $ rivemu -quiet -sdk -workspace -net -it